Indian Rebellion of 1857: Supporters and opposition

 The news of the events at Meerut and Delhi spread rapidly, provoking uprisings among sepoys and disturbances in many districts.
 In many cases, it was the behaviour of British military and civilian authorities themselves which precipitated disorder.
 Learning of the fall of Delhi, many Company administrators hastened to remove themselves, their families and servants to places of safety.
 At Agra, 160 mi from Delhi, no fewer than 6,000 assorted non-combatants converged on the Fort.

 The military authorities also reacted in disjointed manner.
 Some officers trusted their sepoys, but others tried to disarm them to forestall potential uprisings.
 At Benares and Allahabad, the disarmings were bungled, also leading to local revolts.

 In 1857, the Bengal Army had 86,000 men, of which 12,000 were British, 16,000 Sikh and 1,500 Gurkha.
 There were 311,000 native soldiers in India altogether, 40,160 British soldiers (including units of the British Army) and 5,362 officers.
 Fifty-four of the Bengal Army's 74 regular Native Infantry Regiments mutinied, but some were immediately destroyed or broke up, with their sepoys drifting away to their homes.
 A number of the remaining 20 regiments were disarmed or disbanded to prevent or forestall mutiny.
 Only twelve of the original Bengal Native Infantry regiments survived to pass into the new Indian Army.
 All ten of the Bengal Light Cavalry regiments mutinied.

 The Bengal Army also contained 29 irregular cavalry and 42 irregular infantry regiments.
 Of these, a substantial contingent from the recently annexed state of Awadh mutinied en masse.
-Another large contingent from Gwalior also mutinied, even though that state's ruler (Jayajirao Scindia) supported the British.
+Another large contingent from Gwalior also mutinied, even though that state's king (Jayajirao Scindia) supported the British.
 The remainder of the irregular units were raised from a wide variety of sources and were less affected by the concerns of mainstream Indian society.
-Some irregular units actively supported the Company: three Gurkha and five of six Sikh infantry units, and the six infantry and six cavalry units of the recently raised Punjab Irregular Force.
+Some irregular units actively supported the company: three Gurkha and five of six Sikh infantry units, and the six infantry and six cavalry units of the recently raised Punjab Irregular Force.

-On 1 April 1858, the number of Indian soldiers in the Bengal army loyal to the Company was 80,053.
+On 1 April 1858, the number of Indian soldiers in the Bengal army loyal to the company was 80,053.
 However large numbers were hastily raised in the Punjab and North-West Frontier after the outbreak of the Rebellion.